jina-ai/docs/chapters/evaluation/index.rst

-Since Evaluation tends to focus only on some small parts of the `Documents` (IDs of the matches when evaluating Rankers, embedding when evaluating Encoders?), it is not needed for `GroundTruth` to contain more information from the `Document` than the one that will be used by the Evaluators.
+Since Evaluation tends to focus only on some small parts of the `Documents` (IDs of the matches when evaluating Rankers, embedding when evaluating Encoders), it is not needed for `GroundTruth` to contain more information from the `Document` than the one that will be used by the Evaluators.

 It is important to notice that the `Documents` inside the `IndexRequest` and `SerchRequest` are transformed by the `Drivers`